biopython/biopython.github.io/wiki/GitMigration.md

 fast-import](http://www.kernel.org/pub/software/scm/git/docs/git-fast-import.html).
 It seems to work nicely and is really fast.

-The updates are performed hourly, using the following coniguration [1](http://bartek.rezolwenta.eu.org/biopython_git_update/).
+The updates are performed hourly, using the following configuration [1](http://bartek.rezolwenta.eu.org/biopython_git_update/).
 The scripts obtains the cvs repository via rsync and performs the conversion locally.
 This has to be done this way at least until we get git